Helping You Contest Wills And Trusts

 Under Florida law, no one is allowed to contest a will until its creator has died.
-Often, it is not possible to even see the will until this happens and the probate process begins.
+Often, it is not possible to even see the will until this happens, and the probate process begins.
 Contesting a will occurs in probate court as part of the probate administration of the deceased person’s estate.
-Generally, you have 90 days to file a will contest.
-These quick deadlines are one reason to hire a skilled probate litigation attorney who helps you establish grounds for a contest and file your claim before the limitation period expires.
+Generally, you have 90 days to file a will contest but can be as little as 20 days if you receive what is called a “Formal Notice” with a Petition for Administration.
+These quick deadlines are one reason to hire a skilled probate litigation attorney to help you determine the legal grounds for a contest and file your will contest before the limitation period expires.

-There are a number of grounds on which you can contest a will, including:
+There are a number of legal grounds on which you can contest a will, including

-- Fraud.
-Fraud occurs when the person creating the will is lied to during the drafting of the document.
-This typically occurs when testators are not told that they are signing a will or when an individual lies about the information contained within the will.
+- Fraud – This occurs when the person creating the will is lied to during the drafting of the document.
+This typically occurs when testators are not told that they are signing a will or when an individual lies about the information the person relies upon to make the will.

 Legal Grounds For Contesting A Trust In Florida